-Dry eye occurs when there is not enough tear film produced, the tear film Is not draining properly from the eye, or the tear film is not the quality needed to maintain the health of the eye.
+Dry eye occurs when there is not enough tear film produced, the tear film is not draining properly from the eye, or the tear film is not the quality needed to maintain the health of the eye and clear vision.

 Dry eye is common, with more than 16 million Americans having moderate to severe symptoms.
-Women are twice more likely to develop dry eye than men.
+Women are twice as likely to develop dry eye than men.
 Women who are pregnant, on certain types of birth control, hormone replacement therapy, or experiencing menopause are also more likely to have dry eye.